Mara Lopez: Sports

 Her father Hiroshi Yokohama was the one who taught Mara how to surf.
 She learned how to surf at age 6 in the coastal barangay of Urbiztondo in La Union.
 In 2002 she won the Surfing Championship-Ladies Division at 11 and became the youngest Filipina surfing champion.

 Aside from surfing, she also practices Brazilian jiu-jitsu.
-She first introduced the sport under the guidance of actor Sid Lucero.
+She was first introduced to the by actor Sid Lucero.
+She also competed in the 2016 World Championship in jiu-jitsu.